Bucin Meaning In Bahasa

 [Kebiasaan] is something that you usually do.
 In this case, Ito said [kebiasaan] to Bisma because it's Bisma's habit to exchange his coffee with Ito's coffee.

 I think that's all for now.
-If you have any questions regarding this topic, just write in the comment section down below.
+If you have any questions regarding this topic, just write in the comment section below.
 I'd be happy to answer it.
 If I find another clip where this word [bawel] is spoken, Insya Allah, I will update this article again.

 Thank you for reading this article, and I'll talk to you soon.
 Bye-bye now.